Black Moses (album): Background

-Larry Shaw, head of marketing and publicity at Stax, came up with the idea to name Hayes' LP Black Moses.
-He also devised, with the assistance of Bar-Kays member Ron Gordon, a gatefold album cover design which unfolded into a poster-sized image of Hayes, dressed in biblical-inspired attire as "Black Moses".
+Larry Shaw, head of marketing and publicity at Stax, came up with the idea to title Hayes' LP Black Moses.
+He also devised, with the assistance of Bar-Kays member Ron Gordon, a gatefold album cover design that unfolded into a poster-sized image of Hayes, dressed in biblical-inspired attire as "Black Moses".

 Track listing

 Note: Some of the vinyl pressings (and all CD releases) have a non-standard arrangement of the sides: sides 1 and 4 are pressed on one disc along with sides 2 and 3 on the other.
 This practice, known as "automatic sequence", was intentional on vinyl.